 The initiative is meant to serve as a practical benefit to those considering development in the xR space and the documentation and research that comes out of the lab is intended to support xR initiatives in BC and the rest of Canada.

 The team’s project manager Samantha Yueh is documenting their experiences throughout the summer.
-Stay tuned for Part 2 later in the month.
+Read Part 2 and Part 3 here.

 Team xR is a rapid prototyping team with a goal of finishing each project in two weeks—one sprint per project.
 No one in the team has experience with 2 week rapid prototyping projects so it will be a big challenge in terms of project management.
 How do we manage a two week sprint project?

 One of the goals of this project is to let the team self-organize, in other words, team members have to assign tasks to themselves.
 Another goal is to fully understand what rapid prototype is.

 We are a 7 person team with diverse backgrounds.
 We are 3D artists, animators, 2D artists, concept artists, UI/UX designers and programmers.
 We also come from different countries and different cultural backgrounds.
 Each team member will have a main role and a sub role in order to complete each project and to also develop new skills at the same time.

 Patrick arranged a kickoff meeting with all four clients.
 It was our first time ever having multiple clients in one meeting.

 I was in a panic when I heard "four clients at the same time!
 In one meeting!
 TOGETHER!"
 I had never facilitated multiple clients at the same time before.
 It was worried that it would be crazy and intense.
 However, Patrick helped to facilitate and organize the meeting.
 I learned how to actually use an agenda in the meeting and how to be a good timekeeper.